 Interested in health, sustainability, good food, and growing things?!
 We need your help to make our garden grow!
 The Garden Commons at the Cultural Center is a community space for learning about organic urban agriculture, more sustainable food systems, and building resilient community.
 The Garden Commons is open to participation throughout the year from students, staff, faculty, and community members.
 Everyone who helps out is welcome to share in the harvest!
 Don't miss upcoming events - follow our Facebook Page.

 Join us in UofL's organic garden for our group workdays!
-Learn (by doing) how to grow vegetables all year-round in our greenhouse, aquaponics system, and outdoor beds.
-Anyone can work in the garden any time, but we'll gather together every Monday at 1pm from Jan.
-16th to Apr.
-24th.
+Learn (by doing) how to grow hyper-local, super-delicious vegetables, herbs, and fruits!
+Anyone can work in the garden any time, but we'll gather together every Monday throughout the summer from noon to 1pm to plant, weed, water, and harvest.
 No prior experience necessary.
 Tools & gloves provided.
 The Garden Commons is open to participation any time from students, staff, faculty, and community members.
 Everyone who comes is welcome to share in the harvest!
 Connect with us and get all the details on our Facebook Page.